altmannmarcelo/percona_xtrabackup_denver_2023_tutorial/README.md

-# docker-pxb_pl
+# Percona Xtrabackup: From Zero to Hero
-Docker Image for Percona Live Denver 2023 Tutorial
+Percona Live Denver 2023 Tutorial - Percona Xtrabackup: From Zero to Hero By @altmannmarcelo & @vgrippa